adonisjs/v5-docs/content/guides/security/encryption.md

 summary: Reference guide for the Encryption module
 ---

-You can make use of the AdonisJS encryption module to encrypt/decrypt the values in your application.
+You can make use of the AdonisJS encryption module to encrypt and decrypt values in your application.

 ```ts
 import Encryption from '@ioc:Adonis/Core/Encryption'